 Student Technology Mentor

 request an STM

-Mentors provide assistance to students and faculty in the use of various technology tools for research,
+Mentors provide assistance to students, faculty and staff in the use of various technology tools for research,

 When requesting the assistance of an STM, please adhere to the following guidelines:

 Provide STM with clear job, tasks and goals for the project, along with due dates.
 Try to be specific about what you would like the STM to do.

 Faculty is responsible for assigning work to the STM for the time the student is scheduled to work with faculty.

 Faculty are responsible for the hours assigned to work with the student based on the faculty's request.

 Faculty are responsible for signing STM timesheets.
 Please note that students do not get paid for the hours they do not work.

 If a faculty member is unable to meet with the student as scheduled, faculty should make other arrangements to ensure the productive use of STM time.